nithin-vijayan/Twitter-Realtime-Feed-Analyzer/README.md

 2. run  ```pip install -r requirements.txt```  for installing all the required packages

+nltk packages for text parsing will be downloaded seperately during program execution.
+Program might take a while for first execution when downloading these packages

 3. Signup in twitter for dev account and create an app to obtain the auth token, auth secret , api token and api secret and define these in config.py file

 ```